Mikk155/Sven-Co-op/scripts/maps/mikk/callbacks.md

 - Multiple entities can be affected.

-- The redneramt value can be changed in-game with changevalue.
+- The renderamt value can be changed in-game with changevalue.

 # Timer